Operation Backpack 2016 is Launching!

-and thanks to you, more than 19,400 of them have begun the school year with brand new, filled backpacks -- feeling confident and looking more like their classmates!
+Thousands of school-age kids in New York City are homeless.
+But thanks to you, more than 19,400 of them began the last school year with brand new, filled backpacks -- feeling confident and looking more like their classmates!
 Operation Backpack 2015 was a record-breaking success, thanks to the support of countless individuals, corporate partners and community groups who share our commitment to the academic success of our most vulnerable students.
 But don't take our word for it: meet some of the students who benefited from your efforts.

 One of the most devastating consequences of homelessness is the impact it can have on a child's education.
 Frequent school transfers and the stigma associated with living in a shelter add up to great hardship for these children.
 If not for Operation Backpack, many of these children would begin the school year with another disadvantage: unlike their classmates, they would enter the classroom with no backpack and few, if any, school supplies.
 So on day one, these kids would be identified as “disadvantaged" or worse “shelter kids" setting the stage for their entire school year.